leukeleu/leukeleu-django-gdpr/README.md

 ## CI/CD

-To run this in CI/CD you need to ensure this package can be installed from wherever this package is indexed.
-Run it with `--check` to make a (scheduled?)
-CI/CD task fail if there are unclassified fields, which can happen if someone adds a field to a model but forgets to mark it as (non-) PII in the gdpr.yml.
+Run the `check` command to make a (scheduled) CI/CD task fail if there are unclassified fields, which can happen if someone adds a field to a model but forgets to classify it in the `gdpr.yml`.